master7720/anarchy-skid-list/README.md

 Bhopped - skidded discord for HopCord and sold it to buy money for food.

+Crosby/racoondo - skids meteor code for a living.

+SplashAni - kid is so dumb he got kicked from his own client for pasting meteor code

 Cocoapc911 Oyvey/Phobos fetish lives in his moms basement and skids phobos all day.

 x3 - Skidded Bitcoin Core to create X3coin, and also plagiarized the Windows API to create rats (he still denies ratting to this day).